 Capital growth investing relies on an increase in value of an asset over time.
-Income produced initially is not a priority, in fact the investment can cost money each year.
+Income produced at the time of purchase is not a priority, in fact the investment can cost you money each year initially.

 A high earning professional may choose to buy an investment property with good capital growth potential.
 Capital growth and yield (net rent) tend to be inversely correlated.

-Rent received on a capital growth property will be inadequate to cover mortgage interest and other costs.
+Rent received on a capital growth property will be inadequate to cover mortgage interest and other costs of ownership.
 So, the investment will produce a negative yield overall.
-High earners tolerate this because they focus on creating an income stream during retirement.
+High earners tolerate this because they are focused on creating an income stream only when they retire.

-Tax refunds compensate partly for the lost income, This is a tax-efficient investment, as long as the capital growth eventually occurs.
+Tax refunds compensate partly for the lost income, making this a tax efficient investment, as long as the capital growth eventually occurs.

 The capital growth strategy can also be used when investing in the stock market.
 Warren Buffet’s investment company Berkshire Hathaway famously pays no dividend.
 Companies have a choice when they produce a profit.
 To use that income to invest back into the business, or pay a dividend to investors.

 A capital growth strategy can sometimes result in a cash flow deficit despite large asset value – especially with property portfolios.